arendu/arendu.github.io/index.md

 ---
 layout: page
 ---
-I am a Research Scientist at Facebook AI Research Accel (FAIR Accel).
-I work on problems related to Neural Machine Translation, Dialogue and Natural Language Generation.
+I am an Applied Research Scientist in the [NeMo](https://developer.nvidia.com/nvidia-nemo) team at NVIDIA, working on problems in Natural Language Processing.
+Prior to this, I was a Research Scientist at Facebook AI Research Accel (FAIR Accel).
+I worked on gounding neural dialogue agents in complex domains (game playing) and also worked on improving Machine Translation of named enitties.

 Before that, I was a PhD student in the Center for Language and Speech Processing (CLSP) at Johns Hopkins University.
 My primary research is in building computational models for user modeling, specifically in language learning.
 I apply techniques from Natural Language Processing (NLP), Machine Translation (MT), and Machine Learning (ML) towards this problem.
 Check out these early prototypes, [here](https://arendu.github.io/MacaronicParseUI/macaronic-demo-inverse.xhtml) and [here](https://arendu.github.io/MacaronicParseUI/macaronic-coe.xhtml), to get a sense of the project.